 I found out which Bach song I have been remembering all those years, but not through the Internet computer magazine archives.
 Instead, I took a different approach: I found a listing on YouTube that claims to be a single video with recordings of all Bach’s works.

 Of course, the song I was looking for?
 The very first song, BWV 525: Sonata No. 1 in E flat.
+Edit: removed the link to the above video because it was removed for multiple copyright claims.
+Linked to this guitar version, because while I like the song, I don’t like it on organ, which it was written for.

 I found the song…but the program that I remember playing it for me?
 Seems to have never existed.